GIGABOOST.AI

 January 29, 2026

-In May 2026, the global venture capital market is awash in "dry powder," yet the rejection rate for cold outreach has hit a five-year high.
-According to Crunchbase's latest funding data, the primary reason for a "pass" isn't a lack of traction; it's a lack of thesis alignment.
-If you are pitching a Seed-stage Fintech play to a VC whose current investor thesis is focused on Series B Energy Infrastructure, you aren't just wasting time — you are training their spam filter to ignore your domain for the next decade.
+In May 2026, the global venture capital market is awash in "dry powder," yet the rejection rate for cold outreach has hit a five-year high. {{STAT:#1|Thesis mismatch ranked as the primary reason for a VC "pass" in 2026, per Crunchbase funding data}} If you are pitching a Seed-stage Fintech play to a VC whose current investor thesis is focused on Series B Energy Infrastructure, you aren't just wasting time — you are training their spam filter to ignore your domain for the next decade.

 The challenge is that an investor thesis is rarely a static sentence on a website.
 It is a living document that shifts based on quarterly LP mandates, recent portfolio exits, and macroeconomic volatility.
 To win a term sheet today, you have to move beyond broad industry labels and identify the specific VCs who are mathematically predisposed to like your deal right now.